kreatolinux/src/man/kpkg_run.5.md

   - `test<1.8.1`: Less than version 1.8.1
   - `test>1.8.1`: Greater than version 1.8.1
 * **build_depends**: Build-time dependencies of your package.
-* **depends_packagename**: Specify dependencies for a specific sub-package.
+* **depends packagename**: Specify dependencies for a specific sub-package.
+The space-separated syntax is preferred, but the legacy underscore syntax (`depends_packagename:`) is also supported for backward compatibility.
 Can be modified using:
-  - `depends_packagename+: "packagename"` to add a dependency
+  - `depends packagename+: "packagename"` to add a dependency
-  - `depends_packagename-: "packagename"` to remove a dependency
+  - `depends packagename-: "packagename"` to remove a dependency
-  - `depends_packagename: "packagename"` to replaces dependencies completely
+  - `depends packagename: "packagename"` to replace dependencies completely

 ## CHECKSUM VARIABLES
 * **sha256sum**: SHA-256 checksums of the sources.
 Should align with the sources in order.